Legal

 • Supabase — database hosting (US-based).

-• Vercel — web hosting and first-party analytics (US-based).
+• Vercel — web hosting, first-party Web Analytics, and Speed Insights performance monitoring (US-based).

 • Anthropic — AI processing of audit inputs to generate blueprints.